Dark They Were and Golden Eyed (bookshop): Legacy

 Paul Hudson, later of the London comic shop Comic Showcase, was employed in Dark They Were and Golden Eyed.
 Illustrator and designer Floyd Hughes worked at the shop in the late 1970s.
 The shop was a key influence on three bookshops in Manchester run by David Britton and Michael Butterworth: House on the Borderland, Orbit in Shudehill, and Bookchain in Peter Street.

 In popular culture

 Notable customers of the shop included Alan Moore.
-The second issue of Moore and Kevin O'Neill's The League of Extraordinary Gentlemen, volume 3 ("Century: 1969") features an homage to Dark They Were and Golden Eyed: a comics/science fiction/Forteana store named after another Bradbury short story "There Will Come Soft Rains".
+The second issue of Moore and Kevin O'Neill's The League of Extraordinary Gentlemen, volume 3 ("Century: 1969") features a homage to Dark They Were and Golden Eyed: a comics/science fiction/Forteana store named after another Bradbury short story "There Will Come Soft Rains".
 In his introduction to Shelf Life: Fantastic Stories Celebrating Bookstores, Neil Gaiman writes of the shop's influence on him as a teen; the introduction is reprinted in his book The View from the Cheap Seats: Selected Nonfiction.

-The photo on the cover of the U.K. Subs' single "Tomorrow's Girls" (released 31 Aug 1979) features the shop front in St Anne's Court.
+The photo on the cover of the U.K. Subs' single "Tomorrow's Girls" (released 31 August 1979) features the shop front in St Anne's Court.